Fascinating brain studies indicate joy is at the center of God's plan, not a peripheral bonus.

-Your brain is designed to default to joy—that's its normal baseline.
+1. Your brain is designed to default to joy—that's the normal baseline.
 Stress, fear, anxiety are all anomalies!
-Those are protective reactions, but the circuitry is supposed to reset back to joy as the center, not the reverse.
-That's astounding.
+When living from joy, Scientifically, when living from joy, we are measurably more effective, healthier, fulfilled, etc. Those other protective reactions are supposed to reset back to joy.
+Astounding.

-Also, joy is relational, not rational; yet our approach to science, religion, and even relationships tends toward the latter.
-In fact, the brain experiences measurable growth when there is relational satisfaction. i.e., Love.
+2. Joy is relational, not rational; yet our approach to science, religion, and life in general tends to prioritize the latter.
+In fact, the brain experiences measurable growth from relational satisfaction. i.e., love.

-Brain scans can even determine who, over their life time, has had a deficit of relational satisfaction, by measuring the amount of brain growth in the joy centers.
-(Even animals can smell your oxytocin release and tell if you really enjoy their presence.)
+3. Scans can even determine who over their life time has had a deficit of relational satisfaction in the joy centers.

-For example, Jim reports that a polite, social smile and a genuine, authentic smile occur in different parts of the brain, and are not interchangeable.
-We easily notice the difference between a bad actor's fake smile and a good actor's convincing one.
-This is because a good actor treats the role from "inside", are not just from "outside" it—and viewers can tell the difference.
+7. Jim reports that a we can even measure the difference between a polite, social smile and a genuine, authentic smile because they occur in different parts of the brain.
+For example, we easily notice between a bad actor's fake smile and a good actor's convincing one; since a good actor treats the role from "inside" first—and viewers can tell the difference.

 What is Joy?